AlmuraDev/Almura/README.md

 * [Gradle] 2.6+

 ## Cloning
-If you are using Git, use this command to clone the project: `git clone git@github.com:AlmuraDev/Almura.git`
+If you are using Git, use this command to clone the project: `git clone git@github.com:AlmuraDev/Almura.git --recursive`

 ## Setup
 __Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.